kylerjohnston/muumu.us/_posts/2020-05-16-ruby-string-literals-backslashes.md

 title: "Ruby string literals and backslashes"
 date: 2020-05-16
 layout: post
-categories:
+excerpt: "The past couple weeks I've been working my way through the 2015 Advent of Code problems to get more familiar with Ruby and practice applying, on a small scale, some of the OOP design patterns I've been reading in Sandi Metz's Practical Object-Oriented Design.
+I ran across an interesting issue on Day 8.
+Day 8 gives you a list of strings and a list of 'escape sequences'.
+Basically you need to count how many characters in each string are escape sequences."
 tags:
 - ruby
 ---
-The past couple weeks I&rsquo;ve been working my way through the 2015 Advent of Code problems to get more familiar with Ruby and practice applying, on a small scale, some of the OOP design patterns I&rsquo;ve been reading in Sandi Metz&rsquo;s *Practical Object-Oriented Design*.
+The past couple weeks I've been working my way through the 2015 Advent of Code problems to get more familiar with Ruby and practice applying, on a small scale, some of the OOP design patterns I've been reading in Sandi Metz's *Practical Object-Oriented Design*.
 I ran across an interesting issue on [Day 8](https://adventofcode.com/2015/day/8).
 Day 8 gives you a list of strings and a list of &ldquo;escape sequences&rdquo; &#x2014; `\"`, `\\`, and `\x[0-9a-f]{2}`.
 Basically you need to count how many characters in each string are escape sequences.

 The problem I ran into is that Ruby string literals &#x2014; even single-quoted strings &#x2014; interpret `\\` as an escaped `\`.
 This means Ruby sees the strings assigned the values `test\test` and `test\\test` as equivalent.